laysakura/beam/website/www/site/content/en/documentation/programming-guide.md

 fixed windows or 4-minute sliding windows starting every 30 seconds.

-If your pipeline attempts to use `Flatten` to merge `PCollection` objects with incompatible windows, Beam generates an `IllegalStateException` error when your pipeline is constructed.
+If your pipeline attempts to use `Flatten` to merge `PCollection` objects with incompatible windows, Beam generates an
+<span class="language-java language-py language-go language-typescript">`IllegalStateException`</span>
+<span class="language-rust">`IllegalStateError`</span>
+error when your pipeline is constructed.

 #### 4.2.6.
 Partition {#partition}